pixavier/mqtt4snap/README.md

 ### disconnect block

-Disconnect block accepts also **all** as parameter, and then close all existing connections to MQTT brokers.
+Disconnect block accepts also **all** as parameter, and then it closes all existing connections to MQTT brokers.

 ## Acknowledgents